GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ```

 <p align="justify">
-The HuggingFace Spaces platform looks for and requires an <app.py> file as an entry point for deployment of the streamlit app.
-Moreover, the file must contain the main code defining the behavior of the app, including loading the trained baseline LightGBM model and trained LightGBM model tuned with Optuna that were both saved by <code>pickle</code>, any data preprocessing, and the user interface components.
+The HuggingFace Spaces platform looks for and requires a specific file as an entry point for deployment of the streamlit app - the <code>app.py</code> file.
+Moreover, this file must contain the main code defining the behavior of the app, including loading the trained baseline LightGBM model and trained LightGBM model tuned with Optuna that were both saved by <code>pickle</code>, any necessary data preprocessing, and the user interface components.
 </p>

 Once ready for deployment, you will need to wait for your app to be in `Running` status.